Krane Funds Advisors LLC Acquires 1,163,883 Shares of Vipshop Holdings Limited (NYSE:VIPS)

 Krane Funds Advisors LLC lifted its holdings in Vipshop Holdings Limited (NYSE:VIPS) by 33.1% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 4,678,880 shares of the technology company’s stock after buying an additional 1,163,883 shares during the period.
 Vipshop comprises 2.8% of Krane Funds Advisors LLC’s holdings, making the stock its 11th largest holding.
 Krane Funds Advisors LLC owned approximately 0.69% of Vipshop worth $93,952,000 as of its most recent SEC filing.

 Other institutional investors have also bought and sold shares of the company.
 SRS Capital Advisors Inc. bought a new stake in shares of Vipshop in the 2nd quarter worth about $30,000.
-Huntington National Bank raised its position in Vipshop by 141.2% in the 2nd quarter.
-Huntington National Bank now owns 2,499 shares of the technology company’s stock worth $50,000 after purchasing an additional 1,463 shares during the period.
-Quadrant Capital Group LLC lifted its stake in Vipshop by 36.1% in the first quarter.
-Quadrant Capital Group LLC now owns 2,026 shares of the technology company’s stock worth $60,000 after purchasing an additional 537 shares during the last quarter.
-Federated Hermes Inc. bought a new stake in Vipshop in the first quarter worth about $128,000.
-Finally, Infusive Asset Management Inc. boosted its position in shares of Vipshop by 13.6% during the first quarter.
-Infusive Asset Management Inc. now owns 4,747 shares of the technology company’s stock valued at $142,000 after buying an additional 568 shares during the period.
+Huntington National Bank lifted its stake in Vipshop by 141.2% in the second quarter.
+Huntington National Bank now owns 2,499 shares of the technology company’s stock worth $50,000 after purchasing an additional 1,463 shares during the last quarter.
+Quadrant Capital Group LLC boosted its position in shares of Vipshop by 36.1% during the first quarter.
+Quadrant Capital Group LLC now owns 2,026 shares of the technology company’s stock valued at $60,000 after buying an additional 537 shares during the period.
+Federated Hermes Inc. bought a new position in shares of Vipshop during the first quarter valued at approximately $128,000.
+Finally, Infusive Asset Management Inc. raised its holdings in shares of Vipshop by 13.6% in the first quarter.
+Infusive Asset Management Inc. now owns 4,747 shares of the technology company’s stock worth $142,000 after buying an additional 568 shares during the period.
 Hedge funds and other institutional investors own 47.36% of the company’s stock.

 A number of equities research analysts recently issued reports on VIPS shares.
+JPMorgan Chase & Co. lowered Vipshop from an “overweight” rating to a “neutral” rating and decreased their price target for the stock from $22.00 to $11.00 in a research note on Thursday.
 Benchmark decreased their price target on Vipshop from $37.00 to $25.00 and set a “buy” rating for the company in a research note on Thursday, August 19th.
+Credit Suisse Group lowered Vipshop from an “outperform” rating to a “neutral” rating and decreased their price target for the stock from $29.00 to $16.00 in a research note on Thursday, August 19th.
 Zacks Investment Research lowered Vipshop from a “hold” rating to a “strong sell” rating in a research note on Wednesday, August 25th.
-UBS Group lowered Vipshop from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $33.00 to $17.00 in a research note on Friday, September 3rd.
-JPMorgan Chase & Co. lowered Vipshop from an “overweight” rating to a “neutral” rating and decreased their price target for the stock from $22.00 to $11.00 in a research note on Thursday.
-Finally, Credit Suisse Group lowered Vipshop from an “outperform” rating to a “neutral” rating and decreased their price target for the stock from $29.00 to $16.00 in a research note on Thursday, August 19th.
+Finally, UBS Group lowered Vipshop from a “buy” rating to a “neutral” rating and decreased their price target for the stock from $33.00 to $17.00 in a research note on Friday, September 3rd.
 Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and five have issued a buy rating to the company.
 Based on data from MarketBeat, the stock currently has an average rating of “Hold” and a consensus target price of $26.83.

 Vipshop Company Profile